addisonElliott/SCIC/README.md

 The script will finish running and then a schematic window will appear.
 You can double click on any of the blocks in the hierarchy to view a schematic for them.
 In addition, the "Report" menu provides useful options for analyzing various aspects of the design (power, area, timing, etc).

-See the results section for screenshots of what you **should** see for this step.
+See the results section for screenshots of what you **should** see for this step ([Click here](#synthesis-1)).
 The synthesis should only take around 5-10minutes to complete.
-TODO: Link here Don't forget to run Post-Synthesis simulation to verify the synthesis is working correctly.
+Don't forget to run Post-Synthesis simulation to verify the synthesis is working correctly.
 The simulation should show delays between signals now.

 ![Image 5](https://github.com/addisonElliott/SCIC/blob/master/images/image5.png?raw=true)